What is a Tail Bound?

 Pr(|X – μ ≥ δσ) ≤ δ-2.

 One of the more complex tail bounds is the Chernoff bound, which requires that the moment generating function exists.
 For many random variables, this requirement is usually not a problem because the MGF will exist in a neighborhood around 0 .
-The Chernoff bound has several equivalent forms.
+The Chernoff bound can be used to find a Gaussian tail bound and has several equivalent forms.
 One form is for Poisson trials Xi with sum X = ΣiXi and mean μ = εX, for any δ > 0:

 Tail bounds.
 Retrieved November 28, 2021 from: https://courses.cs.washington.edu/courses/cse312/11au/slides/09tails.pdf